Basketball Fundamentals - the Jump StopBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Jump Stop Drill #1Here is a drill for teaching the jump stop.
 First demonstrate the jump stop to your players.
 All players lineup on the end-line, with adequate spacing.
 Start the drill at slow speed initially.
 Have the players jog down the floor slowly.
 When you blow your whistle, they come to a jump stop.
 Yell "go" and they start again.

 Every-time you blow the whistle, they jump-stop.
 Do this back and forth, up and down the court.
 When they look like they are getting the hang of it, have them sprint and do the drill.
 Then give everyone a ball, and dribble slowly down the floor, doing jump stops.
 Eventually work up to the speed dribble and jump stop.

 Jump Stop Drill #2, receiving the pass with a jump stopForm two sets of lines, one at an end-line, the other at half court, with the lines facing each other (see diagram A).
 This drill is good for learning to receive the pass with a jump stop, and is also a good passing and conditioning drill.

 Passers make good chest passes.
 Make sure they don't lob these passes.
 Passes should have "zip", speed.
 The passer then follows his pass and sprints to the rear of the opposite line.

 The receivers move toward the ball and receive it with a jump stop, and hold the triple threat position briefly, and then make the pass to the next player in the opposite line, follow the pass, and get into the opposite line.

 Make sure passes are crisp, and the receivers are coming to the ball and are jump stopping.
 Check their triple threat position.
-Players should be sprinting to the opposite line... get a little conditioning in here too.You can also use this drill to teach the one-two step stop.
+Players should be sprinting to the opposite line, for conditioning.You can also use this drill to teach the one-two step stop.